 All the busyness – it’s for them.
 So, if I don’t pause to collect the small sacred moments in my day, why do I do it?

-So, I sat myself on the floor right next to the bed.
+So, I sat on the floor right next to the bed.
 My Goldendoodle came over and nestled against me.
 I stroked her fur, listened to my boys’ chatter, and let my heart feel joy.
 I soaked in the love in the room.

-The joy of being a mother…
+And felt the joy of being a mother.

 If I can spend 7 hours at work, 3 hours shuffling boys around, and 100 hours cleaning/cooking/finding-my-cell-phone-charger, I can take 5 minutes to remember the reason I mom so hard.
 I can stop for 5 minutes to enjoy this life that I’m living with the people I love so much.